-6.2 Adverse Events in Patients with or at Risk for HIT Patients Under-Going PCI The following safety information is based on 91 patients initially
+Adverse Events in Patients with or at Risk for HIT Patients

-Treated with argatroban and 21 patients subsequently re-exposed to argatroban for a total of 112 PCIs with argatroban anticoagulation.
+Adverse Events in Patients with or at Hisk for HII Patients Undergoing PCI The following safety information is based on 91 patients initially treated with argatroban and 21 patients subsequently re-exposed to argatroban for a total of 112 PCIs with argatroban anticoagulation.
 Adverse events are separated into hemorrhagic (Table 7) and non-hemorrhagic (Table 8) events.

-Major bleeding was defined as bleeding that was overt and associ-ated with a hemoglobin decrease greater than or equal to 5 g/dL, that led to a transfusion of greater than or equal to 2 units, or that was intracranial, retroperitoneal, or into a major prosthetic joint.
+Major bleeding was defined as bleeding that was overt and associated with a hemoglobin decrease ≥ 5 g/dL, that led to a transfusion of ≥ 2 units, or that was intracranial, retroperitoneal, or into a major prosthetic joint.
 The rate of major bleeding events in patients treated with argatroban in the PCI trials was 1.8%.